wp-plugins/wordpress-csv-importer/readme.txt

 6. You can use up to 3 columns of data to create 3 levels of categories.

 == Changelog ==
+= 0.2.3 =
+* Public Messages
+    * This update includes changes for both paid and free editions
+    * Good luck to all countries in the Olympics, but being British I especially want to see us getting more golds this time around
+* Bug Fixes
+    * Error regarding ksort() in function wtgcsv_get_array_nextkey()
+    * Undefined function wtgcsv_exit_forbidden_request() (function and function called was removed)
+    * PHP 5.2 related bugs have been fixed
+* General Improvements
+    * Plugin now supports PHP 5.2
+    * New random value shortcode panel added as part of text spinning (text spinning ability test and working well)
+    * New advanced shortcode called "wtgcsv_random_advanced"
+    * New basic shortcode called "wtgcsv_random_basic"
+* Technical Improvements
+    * Panel added for displaying $wtgcsv_textspin_array dump on the Text Spinning screen
+    * add_shortcode function is now being used in wordpresscsvimporter.php
+    * Error regarding ksort() in function wtgcsv_get_array_nextkey(), returning from function if no array passed now (will also log the event)
+    * Function wtgcsv_exit_forbidden_request() removed
+* Known Issues
+    * Lightbox type overlay applied by jQuery UI dialogue, on 2.
+Your Projects page, appears to have two overlays (there is a light gap between two of them)
+* Web Services, Support and Websites changes
+    * Updated specifications page

 = 0.2.2 =
+* Public Messages
+    * Our heart goes to the victims in Colorado especially the 4 month old baby and 6 year old girl.
 * Bug Fixes
     * Undefined variable $wtgcsv_is_free when creating post creation project
     * Undefined variable $wtgcsv_is_free on More page